philippdubach/philippdubach.github.io/content/posts/20251111-notes-the-space-between.md

 There's something clarifying about constraints.
 Twitter gave us 140 characters and we got a new form of expression.
 Blogs gave us unlimited space and we got 3000-word posts that should have been 500.

 As almost all of my projects it runs on Cloudflare Workers and KV storage.
 It's open source at [github.com/philippdubach/notes](https://github.com/philippdubach/notes) you can deploy your own in minutes.
 The technical choices are deliberately boring: no framework, no database, just a Worker serving HTML with a simple admin panel for writing in Markdown.
+You can also [add .txt to the end of any URL](https://notes.philippdubach.com/0001.txt) to get the note served as plain text.

 I don't know if this format will stick.
 Maybe I'll abandon it after a dozen notes.
 But I wanted a place to put thoughts that feel too substantial for social media and too slight for my blog.